Skip to main content

 Your business and charity questions answered

-Your sort codes, account numbers and any account features will stay the same.
+Your sort codes, account numbers and any account features are the same as they were before the transfer.
 We will not be issuing you with a new card (unless your current card has reached its expiry date), and you can carry on using the same sign-in details when you log into the Virgin Money Mobile Banking app or online banking.
-Our web addresses will also stay the same.
+Our web addresses are also the same.

-The transfer won’t affect the way you use your account, but as we bring the two businesses together, we may make some changes to our Terms, processes or IT systems.
+The transfer hasn’t affected the way you use your account, but as we continue to bring the two businesses together, we may make some changes to our Terms, processes or IT systems.
 This will happen gradually.
 And, if we make a change that impacts you, we’ll always give you plenty of notice, explain what it means and make it as straightforward as we can.

 Fraudsters often try to take advantage of times of change like this.
 We’ll never ask you for security details over the phone or by email.
 So, if someone gets in touch and asks you to share financial details or move your money, it’s a scam.
 Stop all contact and call us.
 You can find our number at virginmoney.com/report-fraud.

-The transfer doesn’t change the interest rate on your account.
+The transfer hasn’t changed the interest rate on your account.

 Yes.
-The transfer won’t change any of your sort codes, account numbers or account features, so Direct Debits and standing orders will stay as they are right now.
+The transfer hasn’t changed any of your sort codes, account numbers or account features, so Direct Debits and standing orders are the same as before the transfer

 Fraudsters often try to take advantage of times of change like this.
 We’ll never ask you for security details over the phone or by email.
 So, if someone gets in touch and asks you to share financial details or move your money, it’s a scam.
 Stop all contact and call us.
 You can find our number at virginmoney.com/report-fraud.

-No. The transfer won’t change the way you use your account(s).
-But after the transfer, we may make some changes to our Terms, processes or IT systems.
-For example, if you use our digital services, in the future we may ask you to download a new mobile app.
+No. The transfer hasn’t changed the way you use your account(s).
+Following the transfer, we may make some changes to our Terms, processes or IT systems.
+For example, if you use our digital services, in the future we may ask you to download a new mobile app

 This will happen gradually.
 And, if we make a change that impacts you, we’ll always tell you what’s happening, explain what it means and make it as straightforward as we can.

-No. The transfer won’t change the Terms on your business borrowing.
-Your term, interest rate, payments, sort codes, account numbers and account features will all stay the same.
+No. The transfer hasn’t changed the terms on your business borrowing.
+Your term, interest rate, payments, sort codes, account numbers and account features are the same as before the transfer.

-No. The transfer won’t make any difference to how you manage your business borrowing, including how you make payments.
+No. The transfer hasn’t changed your payments or how you manage your business borrowing.
 If you have any payment arrangements with Virgin Money, keep the payments up as normal.

 Fraudsters often try to take advantage of times of change like this.
 We’ll never ask you for security details over the phone or by email.
 So, if someone gets in touch and asks you to share financial details or move your money, it’s a scam.
 Stop all contact and call us.
 You can find our number at virginmoney.com/report-fraud.

-No. There are no changes to how your Business Credit Card will work.
-Your card will keep working just like it does today.
-Your PIN won’t change either.
+No. There are no changes to how your Business Credit Card works.
+Your card will still work the same as before the transfer.
+Your PIN hasn’t changed either.

-No. If you have a named relationship manager, this won’t change as part of the transfer.
+No. If you have a named relationship manager, this hasn’t changed as a result of the transfer.

 To check if your business deposits are eligible for FSCS protection, visit fscs.org.uk Link opens in a new window.
 Some types of business deposit are excluded from the scheme no matter which bank or building society holds the account and those deposits don’t get FSCS protection.

-If you have deposits in both Virgin Money and Nationwide, and will be over the FSCS limit:
+If you have deposits in both Virgin Money and Nationwide, and are over the FSCS limit:

-If your combined deposits are going to be over the FSCS limit, we’ll be in touch in February 2026 to explain your options.
-We’ll also let you know what you can do if you feel you have been financially disadvantaged because of your withdrawal.
-If you are affected, you can contact us from 24 February 2026.
+If your combined deposits with Virgin Money and Nationwide were over the FSCS limit ahead of 2 April 2026, we sent you a communication to explain your options.
+This included information about what you could do if you feel you will be financially disadvantaged because of your withdrawal.
+If you are affected, you can contact us at nationwide-transfer@virginmoney.com.

 Your mortgage intermediaries questions answered